 They also need to let us know how they’re addressing and managing ongoing issues and concerns.

-We take a risk-based approach to QA, as detailed in our new QA framework, which means we focus on aspects of nursing and midwifery education and training differently in the areas where greater risk lies.
+We take a data-driven approach to quality assurance, as detailed in our new QA framework, which means we focus on aspects of nursing, nursing associate and midwifery education and training differently in the areas where greater risk lies.

 We also work closely with other professional and system regulators to identify risks early, rather than waiting for a serious risk or event to occur.

 AEIs and their practice learning partners must respond swiftly to manage and control risks appropriately as soon as they emerge.

 They must report any risks to us by making an exceptional report.

 We’ll take action when these risks are not being effectively managed and controlled locally.

 As part of our new data-driven approach to quality assurance, we may place education providers and programmes under enhanced scrutiny, if we’ve identified potential concerns.